5/13/2025

 Conference Call Operator

-Thanks.
+Great.
 Super helpful.
 Thanks so much.
 Thank you.
 One moment for our next question.
-Our next question comes from the line of Mayank Mamtani from B. Riley.
+Our next question comes from the line of Mayank Mamthani from B. Riley.

 speaker

-Thank you, Mayank.
-Thanks for taking your questions and congrats on the recent progress.
-Scott, I don't know if I heard from you.
+Good morning, team.
+Thanks for taking your questions, and congrats on the recent progress.
+Scott, you know, I don't know if I heard from you.
 Could you comment on the range of placebo responses you're expecting on fibrosis and mass resolution endpoints?
-As you mentioned, we've seen a relatively broad range in prior trials.
-If you're able to comment at all, sorry to push you here on the female to male ratio and what baseline weight is relative to your prior Phase IB MAPL study, if you could maybe comment on that.
-And then I will follow.
+As you mentioned, we've seen a relatively broad range in prior trials, and And if you're able to comment at all, sorry to push you here on the female-to-male ratio and what baseline weight is relative to your prior Phase 1B MAFL study, if you could maybe comment on that.
+And then I will follow up.

 speaker